-Given the lessons of other transport projects, it remains vital that broad local support (from community, businesses, elected representatives) is maintained.
+Given the lessons of other transport projects, it remains vital that broad local support from community, businesses and elected representatives is maintained.
 Even with a compelling economic case, it is often political realities and pressure which determine transport priorities.
 So we need continuing activism and support to lobby the case (see FAQ 9 above).

-F. Previous Campaigns (only some we know of)
+15. Previous campaigns (only some we know of)

-The Thornton-Leven stretch of line wss NOT recommended for closure under the Beeching Report.
-There was opposition to the closure
+The Thornton-Leven stretch of line was NOT recommended for closure under the Beeching report.
+There was opposition to the closure.

-1991 the Courier reports a campaign to reisntate rail services
+1991 The Courier reports a campaign to reinstate rail services.

 2008 A STAG was undertaken (showing a positive case for reinstatement), and a campaign led by MSP Tricia Marwick succeeded in generating 4,500 petition signatures, and have the issue debated in the Scottish Parliament.
 But Transport Scotland deemed the link not to be of national importance.